Last updated September 24, 2020

 As of mid-July, flights are opening again …. kind of.
 For now, only selected categories of people are allowed into Russia but this is a step in the right direction.
 It looks like Russia is requiring proof of a negative test or test-upon arrival, which is a good direction to move towards.

 Moscow’s case numbers have been down.
 March reports had virus numbers on the low end of things, with major cities going on a strict lockdown.
 Numbers continued to rise with a peak in May.
-Since then, infection rates have been on the higher end, with a slight decline so far as we’re entering July.
+Since then, infection rates have been on the higher end, with a slight decline so far.

 Testing in Moscow and other urban centers is robust and widely available, with workers in some industries having mandatory regular testing.
 The healthcare system in urban centers is good, with private hospitals offering good quality care.